spring-attic/spring-hadoop-samples/yarn/yarn/kill-application/README.md

 		./gradlew -q run-yarn-examples-kill-application -Dhd.fs=hdfs://192.168.223.170:8020 -Dhd.rm=192.168.223.170:8032 -Dlocalresources.remote=hdfs://192.168.223.170:8020

+To run this example against local Hadoop cluster and not automatically killing the application:

+		./gradlew -q run-yarn-examples-kill-application -Pnokill=true

+To run this example against local Hadoop cluster and kill existing application.
+You can get the application id either from Hadoop Resource Manager ui or using list-applications example:

+		./gradlew -q run-yarn-examples-kill-application -Pappid=application_1377856222179_0008

 # Details

 This example launches an simple application with a container whose only task